covid-at-home/covid-at-home/level2.md

 ### Self-quarantine

-Until tested, assume the patient (you? a family member?) has Covid.
+Until tested, assume the patient (you? a family member?) has COVID-19.
 That means you are now in self-quarantine at home.
-No more visitors, a sign on the door (e.g., "Please stop; Covid is here"), and the patient should not go out unless there is no chance of meeting anyone.
+No more visitors, a sign on the door (e.g., "Please stop; COVID-19 is here"), and the patient should not go out unless there is no chance of meeting anyone.
 Different areas have different standards for what it means to self-quarantine when there are other people in the household.
 You will want to err on the side of safety and try to get everything delivered for 2 weeks.
 Things may change as the virus becomes so prevalent that many people will have had it.
 There is no telling at what point various authorities will stop testing every potential infection, and it will differ from region to region.

 ### Family, flatmates, etc